rudrakshkapil/Image-GIS-Projection/README.md

 2. Download GDAL by going to the following repository: [Christoph Gohlke's Unofficial Windows Binaries for Python Extension Packages](https://github.com/cgohlke/geospatial-wheels/releases/tag/v2023.1.10.1) and downloading the version matching your Windows system (e.g. `GDAL-3.6.2-cp38-cp38-win_amd64.whl` for 64 bit AMD computers, already included in this repo).
 Make sure it says cp38 for python version 3.8.

-3. Place the downloaded `.whl` file in this repository (already done for 64 bit AMD computers example).
+3. Place the downloaded `.whl` file in this repository (already done for example above).

 4. Install the file with pip
 ```bash